- Home

 How cancer starts

 There are many types of cancer and each type develops differently.
-Some grow slowly, some advance rapidly, and others behave unpredictably.
-Some types of cancer respond well to treatment, while other types are more difficult to treat.
+Some grow slowly, some move rapidly, and others behave unpredictably.
+While some types of cancer respond well to treatment, other types are more difficult to treat.

-The cancer that first develops in an organ or tissue is known as the primary cancer.
+The cancer that first develops in an organ or tissue is called the primary cancer.
 It is considered locally advanced if the tumour is very large or the cancer has spread to nearby tissues.

 How cancer spreads

-Although medical treatments may not be able to cure advanced cancer, they may be able to slow its growth or spread, sometimes for months or even years.
-Palliative care can also help manage cancer symptoms, which may include pain, and reduce side effects from cancer treatments.
+Although medical treatments usually can’t cure advanced cancer, they may slow its growth or spread, sometimes for months or years.
+Palliative care can help manage cancer symptoms such as pain, and reduce side effects from cancer treatments.
 Other palliative care services can improve quality of life at any stage of advanced cancer.

 View the Cancer Council NSW editorial policy.